 A set of dental crowns affixed to each other is known as a dental bridge.
 The bridge restores a patient’s ability to use their teeth properly, eating, speaking, and smiling with ease.
 It also prevents the teeth surrounding the gap from drifting out of place and causing orthodontic issues.
 When supported by dental implants, crowns and fixed bridges are the sturdiest tooth replacement option available.

 How Is a Dental Crown Placed?

 Placing the dental crown may take two visits to your dentist’s office.
 In the first, Dr. Guardiola will prepare your tooth for the crown and take impressions and x-rays for its creation.
 A temporary crown will be placed in the first appointment.

 Approximately two weeks later, your permanent crown has been manufactured and is ready for final placement.
 You return to our office, the temporary is removed, and the permanent is cemented securely on top.
 You will bite down on carbon paper and your dentist will reshape the crown as needed to make sure it fits properly with your bite.

 Caring for your new dental crown or fixed bridge does not require much special maintenance.
 Just make sure you are brushing and flossing your teeth as recommended, concentrating on the area below your crown or bridge to prevent plaque and tartar buildup.
 Gum disease and tooth decay affect the health of your restoration, so keep it clean to make sure it lasts for years to come.

 Schedule an Appointment Today

-Are you in need of a high quality restoration from the Smile Studio of Wylie?
+Are you in need of a high quality restoration from Maxwell Creek Family Dentistry?
 Please don’t hesitate to get in touch with our office.
-Schedule an appointment with your dentist in Wylie today!
+Schedule an appointment with your dentist in the Wylie, Sachse, Murphy area today!